Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene41.jpg
   narration: "<p>A Kiwi scout has also sailed to the edge of their known world and
     looked out over the endless blue.
 Any islands they see are but mirages.
-New Zealand will have to expand in other directions — either land a commanding presence on the Australian continent, or pay Tonga a visit.</p>"
+New Zealand will have to expand in other directions—either land a commanding presence on the Australian continent, or pay Tonga a visit.</p>"
 - scene_number: "42"
   scene_title: Cold Cartography